 Of course I'm not going to just leave you without any tasty caffeine free alternatives...

 - Dandelion root 'coffee' is very nutritious and tastes similar to the real thing!
-Enjoy on its own or with unsweetened dairy free milk.
+Enjoy on its own or with unsweetened milk (dairy free or regular).

 - Golden milk made with coconut/almond milk is a warm, comforting drink, using spices such as cinnamon, turmeric and ginger.